spinofsf/SDC-vehicle-detection/README.md

 ### Merging windows and heatmaps

 The windows that have been positively classified by the SVC are then merged and a heatmap is created.
-This enables the multiple detections of nearby sliding windows to be combined and
+This enables the multiple detections of nearby sliding windows to be combined.
+Since many different sliding windows detect cars rather than non-cars, this approach acts as first step in classifying cars corretly most of the time, although with false positives.

 ```python
 def add_heat(heatmap, bbox_list):